Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Experiments

 \subsection{Benchmark setup}

-In order to get a fair comparison, each of the algorithms will be given an equally sized budget of 200k function evaluations for each of the problems.
+In order to get a fair comparison, each of the algorithms will be given an equally sized budget of $200,000$ function evaluations for each of the problems.
 This removes the influence of the used programming languages, as the computation time is not limited.
 The parameters of MO-RV-GOMEA, MO\_Ring\_PSO\_SCD, and MO-HillVallEA are set to the values reported in relevant literature.
 Furthermore, for each problem and metric, the average over 31 runs will be taken.

 The elitist archives sizes $N_\mathbb{E}$ are set to be 1250 for MO-RV-GOMEA and MO-HillVallEA.
-The population size $N$ is set to 96 for MO-RV-GOMEA and 250 for MO-HillVallEA.
+The population size $N$ is set to 96 for MO-RV-GOMEA and 250 for MO-HillVallEA \cite{mohillvallea}.
 MO-RV-GOMEA uses a linkage tree as its linkage model, with a total of 5 clusters.
 For MO\_Ring\_PSO\_SCD the population size is 800 \cite{mo-pso-ring}.
-For the MM-BezEA and Set-BezEA algorithms, the number of control points $q$ for each approximation set is set to 2.
-Just like for the original BezEA algorithm, these two algorithms are both given population sizes of 76 \cite{bezea}.
+For the MM-BezEA algorithm, the number of control points $q$ for each approximation set is set to 2.
+Just like for the original BezEA algorithm, MM-BezEA is given population sizes of 76 \cite{bezea}.
 The number of test points $p$ is set to 7.
-Lastly, Set-BezEA is always configured to produce $b = 2$ Bézier solutions as approximation sets.